-- Develop, disseminate, interpret, and enforce campus regulations; - · Protect the relevant rights of all students; - Adjudicate student behavioral problems in an effective, equitable, and educational manner; - · Facilitate and encourage respect for campus governance; and - Provide learning experiences for students who participate in the operation of the judicial system.
+- Develop, disseminate, interpret, and enforce campus regulations. - Protect the relevant rights of all students. - Adjudicate student behavioral problems in an effective, equitable, and educational manner. - Facilitate and encourage respect for campus governance. - Enable students to learn from their experiences, to foresee consequences of behavior, and to avoid behaviors that would violate ethical and moral standards.